grafana/grafonnet-lib/README.md

 could not be used to deploy dashboards containing resources provided by these plugins.

-However, *maintaining* Grafonnet, with all these plugins, would be difficult.
+However, *maintaining* Grafonnet, with support for all these plugins, would be difficult.
 Therefore, into the future, Grafonnet will limit itself to features that are present within Grafana without the use of additional plugins.

 Fortunately, Grafonnet uses Jsonnet, and adding support for your own plugins is easy.
 See the [Adding support for plugins](#adding-plugins-to-grafonnet)